A 1-Day Course for First-Year Fellows

 Philadelphia, Pennsylvania

-Shannon Chang, MD, MBA
+Shannon Chang, MD, FACG

 NYU Grossman School of Medicine